smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 Just like that you should see the updated list of recipes.

-## Retrieving the urls of each recipe
+## Retrieving the URLs of each recipe

-As you can see, the list of updated recipes is also fetched using Javascript, and we have to wait a little bit in order to see the results.
-This means we need to wait for the recipes to appear before being able to gather the recipes' urls.
+As you can see, the list of updated recipes is also fetched using Javascript and we have to wait a little bit in order to see the results.
+This means we need to wait for the recipes to appear before being able to gather the recipes' URLs.

 To do that we will use [**explicit wait**](https://selenium-python.readthedocs.io/waits.html):